ShadyEvan4830/Social-Media-and-Mental-Health/README.md

 ## Statement on LLM usage

-No LLMs were used
+~ inputs/llm/usage.txt: The ChatGPT-4 language model was utilized in authoring this report to garner insights and recommendations for addressing issues within the GSS welfare dataset.
+ChatGPT-4 offered the author various indicators that aid in identifying problems and potential solutions influenced by model trends (refer to usage.txt for detailed information); these insights prompted the author to include certain third-party journal research in the present paper as supplemental empirical evidence to bolster the conclusions drawn from the welfare analysis.
+Additionally, ChatGPT-4 contributed suggestions for grammatical and structural refinements to the content of the paper, enhancing clarity and brevity.

 ## Access to GSS Data

-Due to licensing and copyright restrictions, we are unable to include the raw data from the General Social Survey (GSS) directly in this repository.
-The GSS data is essential for replicating the analysis presented in our study.
-To facilitate access to the necessary datasets, we provide detailed instructions below on how you can obtain the data directly from the source.
+Licensing and copyright constraints prevent the direct inclusion of the raw General Social Survey (GSS) data within this repository.
+The GSS data is crucial for the replication of the analyses conducted in our study.
+Below, we provide comprehensive instructions on how to acquire the data straight from the original source to aid in obtaining the datasets necessary for replication.

-Step 1: Visit the GSS Website
+Step 1: Navigate to the GSS Website

-The GSS data can be accessed through the NORC at the University of Chicago.
-Start by visiting the GSS website: [https://gssdataexplorer.norc.org/variables/4/vshow](https://gssdataexplorer.norc.org/variables/191/vshow).
+Access to the GSS data is provided by NORC at the University of Chicago.
+Begin by going to the GSS website: https://gssdataexplorer.norc.org/variables/4/vshow.

-Step 2: Register for Access
+Step 2: Sign Up for Access

-To download the GSS data, you may be required to register for an account.
-This process is straightforward and ensures responsible use of the data.
-Follow the registration instructions provided on the GSS website.
+You will likely need to create an account to download the GSS data.
+This simple registration process promotes the data's responsible utilization.
+Adhere to the registration guidelines available on the GSS website.

-Step 3: Locate the Relevant Datasets
+Step 3: Identify the Appropriate Datasets

-Once registered, you can access the datasets.
-For our analysis, we utilized the data concerning "number of hours worked last week" spanning from 1972 to 2022.
-The GSS website provides a search and filter function to help you find specific datasets.
+Post-registration, the datasets become accessible.
+For our study, we used the "number of hours worked last week" data, covering the period from 1972 to 2022.
+The GSS website's search and filtering tools can assist you in pinpointing the exact datasets you need.

-Step 4: Download the Data
+Step 4: Obtain the Data

-After locating the relevant datasets, you can proceed to download them.
-The GSS website offers data in various formats, so choose the one that is most compatible with your analysis tools.
+Once you have found the datasets you need, you are ready to download them.
+The GSS website allows you to download data in a range of formats.
+Select the format that best suits the analysis software you plan to use.

-Step 5: Follow the Codebook
+Step 5: Consult the Codebook

-The GSS provides a comprehensive codebook detailing each variable and its coding.
-We strongly recommend reviewing the codebook to understand the dataset's structure, variables, and any changes over time that might affect your analysis.
+The GSS includes a detailed codebook that explains each variable and its coding scheme.
+To fully comprehend the dataset's structure, variables, and any temporal changes that could influence your analysis, it is crucial to consult the codebook.

-Using the Data Responsibly
+Responsible Data Use

-Please ensure that you use the GSS data in accordance with the terms and conditions specified by NORC.
-This typically includes using the data for research purposes only and citing the GSS appropriately in your work.
+It is imperative to use the GSS data in line with NORC's specified terms and conditions.
+Typically, this involves employing the data exclusively for scholarly research and crediting the GSS as required in your scholarly outputs.